fengjixuchui/rootkit-11/docs/report.md

 a more subtle way.
 Currently, the first instruction is made to be a jump.
 This is blatant and obviously not the original implementation of the function.

+Unfortunately we weren't able to implement TCP port hiding but this would be an important addition to conceal active TCP connections.
 It would be ideal if the remote shell and exfiltration features were not constantly enabled to reduce the chance of being detected.
 A possible improvement would be to icmp knocking to notify the system that the remote